toptal/granite/docs/index.md

 # Granite Framework

-Granite is Business Actions architecture for Rails apps.
+Granite is a business actions architecture for Rails apps.

 It's a combination of user interaction (attributes and validations), context (preconditions) and permissions (authorization policies).